adamhaile/S/README.md

 When data signal(s) change, S starts from the changed signals and traverses the dependency graph twice: one pass to mark all downstream computations, remove the old dependency edges and dispose of child computations; and a second pass to update those computations and (re)create their new dependency edges.
 S usually gets the order of updates correct, but if execution changes, like a different conditional branch, S may need to suspend a calling computation in order to update a called one before returning the updated value.

 In S, data signals are immutable during updates.
-If the updates set any values, those values are held in a pending state until the udpate finishes.
+If the updates set any values, those values are held in a pending state until the update finishes.
 At that point their new values are committed and the system updates accordingly.
 This process repeats until the system reaches a quiet state with no more changes.
+It then awaits the next external change.

 ## S API